Get Psyched: Apple Just Unveiled A New Fitness Streaming Service

-In 2020, there are plenty of home fitness options designed to help you get your sweat on.
+In 2020, the year where many of us have spent most of us behind closed doors, there are plenty of home fitness options designed to help you get your sweat on.
 There's those trendy Peloton bikes.
 Zoom workouts have become big.
 So have free Instagram Live workouts.
 And now, the tech titans at Apple are bringing you yet another option.
 On September 15, they unveiled Fitness+.

 You can view studio workouts on your iPhone, iPad, or Apple TV, and you'll get bespoke recommendations on what kind of movements to do based on data from your watch.
 (Apple insists this health data will be protected.)
 For example, if you're always doing the same treadmill class, Fitness+ might suggest trying out a virtual strength training class, to balance you out.